Demographic history of Greece

-Agriculture came to Europe from Asia via the Balkans, which were one of the first areas in Europe to experience the neolithic transformation.
+Agriculture came to Europe from Asia via the Balkans, which were one of the first areas in Europe to experience the Neolithic transformation.
 As early as 5000 BC the area's Mesolithic population had been transformed into a peasant society of 250,000 people, which in turn grew to 2,000,000 people by the Bronze Age.
 By then the art of writing had been imported to Greece.

-Linear B was used to record accounts, and evident from this was the level of sophistication which most certainly reflected in the population distribution.
-If 2,000,000 people lived in the Balkans in 1250 BC, 1,000,000 people lived in Greece.
+Linear B was used to record accounts, and evident from this was the level of sophistication which most certainly reflected in the population distribution,as 50% of the whole Balkan population lived in Greece,meaning that if 4,000,000 people lived in the Balkans in 1250 BC, 2,000,000 people lived in Greece.

-By the time the Dark Ages were underway in Greece in the 7th century BC, so was the population which exploded and carried more than half of its share of the Balkan total and over 2,000,000 people in absolute numbers.
-By the 5th century, the Greek archipelago contained 3,000,000 people out of 5,000,000 people in the Balkans.
-Alexander's campaigns opened the whole Orient to Greek settlements, an outlet for the overpopulation back home.
-As a result, Anatolia (also known as Asia Minor) received the bulk of the Greek expansion.
-By 200 AD, and after the fruits of Roman peace had settled in, 6,000,000 people in Asia Minor viewed themselves as Greeks of the Roman world, and another 1,000,000 Armenians oscillated between Roman and Persian authority.
+By the time the Dark Ages were underway in Greece, in the 7th century BC, so was the population which exploded and carried more than half of its share of the Balkan total and over 2,000,000 people in absolute numbers, without mentioning the Greek colonies that had already started being established all over the Eastern Mediterranean, Black sea, Southern Italy, Anatolia and the Adriatic coast.
+By the end of the 6th century BC, the population of the Greek mainland had grown to 3,000,000 inhabitants, while the population of the Greek settlements outside the mainland, according to the world history encyclopedia and Marc Cartwright, accounted for 40% of the total Greek populace, or another 2,000,000.

-For the next 15 centuries Anatolia (Asia Minor) would carry the bulk of the Greek population.
+According to Mogens Herman Hansen and his book "The shotgun method : the demography of the ancient Greek city-state culture" by the 4th century BC, the Greek mainland contained a minimum of 4,000,000 people, while the total Greek population, including all the Greek cities throughout the Mediterranean and Black Sea, reached 7,5-10,000,000 people.
+Hansen's method in calculating the population, is based on the advance and accumulation of archaeological information, both about cities and from surveys of the countryside.
+The data collected in the Copenhagen Polis Centre's Inventory of Archaic and Classical Poleis are also crucial to the Hansen's calculations.
+Hansen's method basically involves multiplying the inhabited area of all the cities in the Greek world by the density of population in these inhabited areas and by a factor to reflect the fact that not all Greeks lived in cities.